bambina ucraina

 Humanitarian aid in Ukraine for displaced persons in reception centers in Lviv and Poltava

-In the first year of the war, we distributed food and life-saving non-food items, personal hygiene and COVID-19 protection kits, money, and winter kits.
+In the first year of the war, AVSI distributed food and life-saving non-food items, personal hygiene and COVID-19 protection kits, cash assistance, and winter kits.

-In the shelters (5 in Lviv and 28 in the Poltava region), we assisted in the coordination of volunteers, the census and registration of families, and identified and referred people with special needs or particular vulnerabilities (women, separated or unaccompanied minors, people with disabilities) to specific services.
+In the shelters (5 in Lviv and 28 in the Poltava region), AVSI supported the coordination of volunteers, the census and registration of families, and the identification and referral of people with specific needs or vulnerabilities (women, separated or unaccompanied minors, people with disabilities) to specialised services.

-We also equipped the 28 centers in the Poltava region with electric radiators and trained the educators of the five centers in Lviv on parenting support issues.
+AVSI also equipped the 28 centres in the Poltava region with electric radiators and trained educators in the five centres in Lviv on parenting support issues.

 Beyond humanitarian aid in Ukraine: AVSI's voice for Ukrainian children

-It is imperative to acknowledge that the future of Ukrainian children is closely intertwined with our children's future.
-That's why we organize advocacy initiatives and awareness-raising events worldwide as part of the "Peace is Possible" campaign.
+It is essential to recognise that the future of Ukrainian children is closely intertwined with the future of all children.
+For this reason, AVSI promotes advocacy initiatives and awareness-raising events worldwide as part of the “Peace is Possible” campaign.

 We cannot think ourselves safe if others are not.
 Peace is everyone's or no one's.